ismailazdad/NetflixClone_Capacitor_Android/README.md

 It was created with React native app.
 It uses [The MovieDB Api](https://www.themoviedb.org/documentation/api) to get  movies and display details and preview trailer when mouse hover, and movie details in full page.
+Movie data was pulled from TMDB and trailer videos from Youtube.
 Running Project Locally

 Install dependencies: run npm install in root project